chrisclarkedev/HTML-Calc/README.md

 **Expected Challenges**

-Familiarizing self with Vanilla HTML and JS again.
+Familiarizing self with Vanilla HTML and JS.

 ### Features-List ###